aath0/AlgorithmsNeuroscience/CONTRIBUTING.md

-# Contributing to "Algorithms in Neuroscience"
+# Contributing to "Open Resources for Algorithmic Decision-Making in Neuroscience"

 Many thanks for your interest in this project! :relaxed: :tada: :brain: